 Brown's MFA in Playwriting is a three-year funded program.
 We are looking for students who define themselves as writers, and whose writing resists definition—but involves a keen, tireless attention to live performance.
 This program is a place to study what writing for theater has been, while honing a creative practice that also feeds voraciously on the nontheatrical: all kinds of literature, art, rebellion, and thought.
 Above all it is a place—and time—to write like you've never written before.

-The application deadline for both the MFA in Playwriting and the Doctoral Program is December 15.
+The application deadline for the MFA Playwriting Program is January 4, 2021.